VideoBrandStory/academic-kickstart-christopherodom/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Christopher is pursuing his Ph.D. in Texts & Technology, Digital Media at the University of Central Florida with research interests in Social Media Rhetoric for Social Justice.
+bio: Christopher is pursuing his Ph.D. in Texts & Technology, Digital Media at the University of Central Florida with research interests in social media visual rhetoric for social justice and social change.

 interests:
 - social media
+- social justice
+- social change
 - digital media
 - digital humanities
 - visual narrative